amalboughnim-academic/amalboughnim-academic.github.io/_teachings/data-science-fundamentals.md

 ## My Role

-I teach the **TD sessions** (13.5 hours) — practical problem-solving classes where students work through exercises on each topic covered in the lectures.
+I taught the **TD sessions** (13.5 hours per group, 3 to 5 groups depending on the year) — practical problem-solving classes where students work through exercises on each topic covered in the lectures.
-The lectures (38.5 hours CM) are taught by the course professor.
+The lectures (CM) are taught by the course professor, Pr.
+Pascale Roux.